Should you invest into NFO’s (New Fund Offers)?

 And yet, the trend continues unabated.
 Financial markets and consumers of Financial Products do have famously short-term memories, after all!

-What’s the key driver of NFO’s, then?
 Mostly, it’s the fallacious belief that “low NAV means cheap”, and therefore, “Units at Rs.
 10 must be a pretty awesome deal”.
 However, seasoned investors know better – if low NAV was indeed cheap, wouldn’t all NFO’s launched in 2007 have outperformed their higher NAV peers within the same category?
 Alas!
 That isn’t the case.
 The fact is – two funds with identical holdings and expenses will perform exactly the same, returns-wise, regardless of their NAV being Rs.
 10 or Rs.
 100. It’s the movement in their underlying securities that determine their “percentage returns”, not their base NAVs.

-In fact, the promotion and marketing expenses associated with NFO’s can spike their expense ratios in the medium term, affecting their performance negatively in the process.
+In fact, the promotion and marketing expenses associated with Nfo in mutual fund can spike their expense ratios in the medium term, affecting their performance negatively in the process.
 Also, it’s worth noting that NFO’s are rarely if ever, launched in beaten down sectors which have the potential to go up.
 After all, it’s the “hot”, headline grabbing themes that grab eyeballs – and therefore hold the potential to become “big” NFO’s over time.
 A rare exception to this would be the recent launch of Pharma Sector Funds by two AMC’s.

 Over the long term, the pernicious habit of investing into a plethora of NFO’s results in an over-diversified portfolio of investments that is too scattered to generate any outperformance.
 It’s not uncommon to see investors with 20 or 30 NFO’s in their portfolios; most of them underperforming within their respective categories!